Analysis: Why the Bears reportedly offering the kitchen sink for Russell Wilson wasn’t enough for the Seahawks

 And that $39 million dead cap hit for the 2021 season if Wilson were traded before June 1 — the most logical time to do it to try to get some immediate draft capital — was a huge impediment even if Seattle were inclined to deal Wilson.

-But Wilson will be 33 in November, and while he has three years left on his contract, in the new-world NFL that’s not that long until talk of what Wilson’s next contract might be will start up.
+Not that age is everything, but Wilson will be 33 in November.
+And while he has three years left on his contract, in the new-world NFL that’s not that long until talk of what Wilson’s next contract might be will start up.

-And Wilson’s camp let it be known that he/they have some issues with some things like Pete Carroll’s desire to rededicate to the run, the way the team has built its offensive line and how much say Wilson (or his camp) has had in personnel/coaching decisions.
+And then there’s his apparent unhappiness, with Wilson’s camp letting it be known that he/they have some issues with some things like Pete Carroll’s desire to rededicate to the run, the way the team has built its offensive line and how much say Wilson (or his camp) has had in personnel/coaching decisions.

 Which is why, according to reports from the NFL Network Wednesday morning, Seattle general manager John Schneider found himself meeting with Chicago Bears GM Ryan Pace in Fargo, North Dakota, last week talking about a possible trade.